kate-asarar/DisasterResponseMaster/README.md

 # Disaster Response Pipeline Project
+In this project consits of three parts:
+1) a NLP ETL script which loads in message data as well as their corresponding categories, clean the data and then saves everything in a new dataframe.
+2) a machine learning message classification script which fits a randomtree model to the data and evaluates the model.
+The model can be obtipized using grid search or not.
+3) a website app that desplays the results of the classification.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.